-The Asian Circle is a network of UK-based Asian women from all walks of life who have a shared passion and commitment to addressing the issues facing marginalised and disempowered women and girls in India and South Asia.
+The Asian Circle, a collective within The Circle, brings together UK-based Asian women from all walks of life, who have a shared passion and commitment to addressing the issues facing marginalised and disempowered women and girls in India and South Asia.

 The Asian Circle was founded by Santosh Bhanot, and launched in November 2013 at the Houses of Parliament.

 The Asian Circle Committee provides leadership and direction for the group, which aims to support projects that increase South Asian women’s ability to participate in their communities by strengthening their voices, gaining equality and improving their earning potential.